bli25/RSEM_tutorial/README.md

 We can find that `Cav2`'s CQV on the TPM estimate is `0.0644385 > 0.05`, which means that we may need to sequence deeper.

 To answer the second question, we need to use RSEM's simulator.
 The simulator simulate RNA-Seq data based on parameters learned from the real data.
 Thus we may use the simulated data as a good surrogate.
-Our strategy is to simulate data at increasing depth and calculate the CQV from RSEM.
+Our strategy is to simulate data at increasing depth and calculate the CQV using RSEM.
 Once the CQV is below 0.05, we find the right sequencing depth.

 As a first try, let us simulate 2 million reads using the following command: